lewendm/blogdown2024/content/about/main/index.md

 show_intro: true
 intro: |
   My research covers different themes, but broadly, it centers on judgment and decision-making, focusing on how emotions and various cognitive and social psychological factors shape people´s decisions, particularly those made under risk and uncertainty.
 Much of my work is also focused on replication of previous well-established findings.

-show_outro: true
-outro: |
-  Want to chat?
-Feel free to get in touch with me on [Twitter/X](https://twitter.com/LewendM) or via email at lewend.m@hotmail.com!
 ---